ajpikul-com/static_template/README.md

 If no `STAGE_SYNC_DIR` or `PRODUCTION_SYNC_DIR` is specified, no `rsync`ing will occur.

-TODO: remove origin and add your own website, readme and updating.
+At this point, you should remove this readme and turn this directory into your own repository.

 ### HTML/Contate